-The IDA provides Payment in Lieu of Tax Agreements in accordance with its Uniform Tax Exemption Policy.
-The IDA's current policy states that it will provide PILOT's modeled after Section 485-b of NYS's Real Property Tax Law.
-Section 485-b states that a company can receive a 50% exemption on its assessed valuation in year 1.
+The IDA provides Payment in Lieu of Tax Agreements to eligible projects in accordance with its Uniform Tax Exemption Policy (UTEP).
+The IDA's current UTEP states that it will provide PILOT's modeled after Section 485-b of NYS's Real Property Tax Law.
+Section 485-b states that a company can receive a 50% exemption on the assessed valuation of the improvements on the property in year one.
 The exemption then decreases 5% a year for 10 years.
-After ten (10) years, the company would make a PILOT payment equivalent to 100% of the amount it would be paying in real property taxes if it owned the property.
-During that 10-year period, the company would be making "PILOT payments" to local taxing jurisdictions and not "property tax payments."
-Once the Lease and PILOT Agreement the IDA has with a company expires, the property would then return to the tax rolls.
-At that time, the company would be making "property tax payments" to local taxing jurisdictions and no longer be making "PILOT payments."
+After 10 years, the company would make a PILOT payment equivalent to 100% of the amount it would be paying in real property taxes if it owned the property.
+During that 10 year period, the company would be making "PILOT payments" to local taxing jurisdictions and not "property tax payments."
+Once the lease and PILOT Agreement the IDA has with a company expires, the property then returns to the tax rolls.
+At that time, the company starts making "property tax payments" to local taxing jurisdictions and no longer making "PILOT payments."